-The NWCHEMRATE restart option was selected in the fu70 input file, writing the information for future calculations in the fu84 file.
-It should be noted that, since no NWCHEM calculations are carried out for the saddle point in this particular run, the charge and multiplicity for the nonstationary points along the reaction path must be provided in the START section of the fu70 file (since the program assumes that these nonstationary points have the same charge and multiplicity as the saddle point).
+The NWChemrate restart option was selected in the fu70 input file, writing the information for future calculations in the fu84 file.
+It should be noted that, since no NWChem calculations are carried out for the saddle point in this particular run, the charge and multiplicity for the nonstationary points along the reaction path must be provided in the START section of the fu70 file (since the program assumes that these nonstationary points have the same charge and multiplicity as the saddle point).

-ch4ohtr4.70 esp.fu70 Input data for NWCHEMRATE ch4ohtr4.dat poly.fu5 Input data for POLYRATE ch4ohtr4.61 esp.fu61 POLYRATE output file containing information about the stationary points ch4ohtr4.fu6 poly.fu6 Long output file ch4ohtr4.fu15 poly.fu15 Summary output file ch4ohtr4.rst esp.fu84 Restart file written by NWCHEMRATE
+NWChemrate I/O files NWChemrate file names ch4ohtr4.70 ch4ohtr4.dat esp.fu70 poly.fu5 Input data for NWChemrate Input data for Polyrate ch4ohtr4.61 esp.fu61 Polyrate output file containing information about the stationary points ch4ohtr4.fu6 poly.fu6 Long output file ch4ohtr4.fu15 poly.fu15 Summary output file ch4ohtr4.rst esp.fu84 Restart file written by NWChemrate

 Tunneling: LCT

-Number of levels: dual level

-Hindered rotation: mode 14
+Number of levels: dual level Hindered rotation: mode 14

 IVTST/M: off

 This test run completes a IOC dual-level calculation of the $CH_4 + OH \rightarrow CH_3 + H_2O$ reaction.
 The lower-level information is read from the restart file from the previous run.
-The higher-level data is included by means of the fu50 file.
-Tunneling is calculated by the microcanonical optimized multidimensional tunneling method (muOMT), requiring therefore some calculation in the reaction-swath region that are not present in the restart file, since the tunneling for the previous run was calculated using the SCT approach.
+The higher-level data is included by means of the £u50 file.
+Tunneling is calculated by the microcanonical optimized multidimensional tunneling method ( $\mu OMT$ ), requiring therefore some calculation in the reaction-swath region that are not present in the restart file, since the tunneling for the previous run was calculated using the SCT approach.
 The frequencies are calculated using Cartesian coordinates, instead of the set of redundant curvilinear coordinates from the ch4ohtr4 run.
 Since the different choice of coordinates does not affect the reaction path calculation, the restart option does not prevent us from changing the coordinate system from one run to another.
 The hindered rotor approximation is used for computing the partition function of the lowest vibrational mode.
 The lowest four frequencies are interpolated directly by the IVTST-0 interpolation algorithm.